-The headcount given in Table 1 in Appendix A was estimated based on the current Ph.D. students supervised by the CEGE faculty and enquiries of the Ph.D. program for the last five years.
-Currently, ten students enrolled in the Ocean and Mechanical Engineering (OME) Ph.D. programs are under the supervision of CEGE faculty members.
-Three of them are expected to graduate by the end of Summer 2020.
-The rest of them will switch at the inception of the proposed Ph.D. program in Fall 2020.
-As a conservative estimate, 2-3 Ph.D. students will come from local industry, 2-3 from graduates of Civil Engineering MS program, and 3-4 from foreign countries.
-The Degree program will graduate 3-5 Ph.D. students each year.
+The headcount given in Table 1-B in Appendix A was estimated based on the current Ph.D. students supervised by the CEGE faculty and inquiries of the Ph.D. program for the last five years.
+Currently, 12 students enrolled in the Ocean Engineering (OE) Ph.D. program are under the supervision of CEGE faculty members.
+Seven (7) are expected to switch at the inception of the proposed Ph.D. program in Fall 2020.
+From that group, three are from industry.